bsdpot/pot/share/doc/pot/QuickStart.md

 # pot ls
 # pot ls -v # more information
 ```
 You can see a list of the `pot`s available on you local machine.
-The verbose output would look like this
+The verbose output would look like this:
 ```shell
 pot name : mypot
 	ip4 : inherit